IoannouKon/Digital_VLSI_ntua/VHDL_exercises/README.md

 If we receive a valid input value valid_in = 1 (and obviously, the reset is not active), then within an internal while{} loop, we continuously read slv_reg1 until the slave (FIR_IP) provides us with a valid output value, meaning valid_out = 1.
 Finally, we isolate the data_out using a simple mask and print it so that the user can see it via serial communication in the SDK terminal.
 The program then continues and prompts the user for new input values.

 It's worth noting that we use the xil_printf command instead of printf because it imposes less overhead on the Zynq.

+---

+I've formatted the text for better readability.
+Let me know if you need any further adjustments!

 ###  [Exercise 6](./VLSI-6(Debayer_Filter))
 coming soon